Platform thinking in enterprise mobile development goes beyond the code

 - Code base (e.g. APIs, libraries, common features, code standards)

-- Design templates (user example flows, UI samples, symbols, common icons library)
+- Design templates (example user flows, UI samples, symbols, common icons library)

 - Corporate style/branding guidelines

-- App development process (e.g. a DevOps approach to mobile app development)
+- App development process (e.g. a DevOps app development)

 - App development and QA testing tools (i.e. your mobile “stack”)